What is a 5-Bet In Poker?

 Poker 5-Bet Example:

 You are playing in a $5/$10 cash game, and you have KK in the CO.
-UTG raises to $12, HJ folds, and you make a 3-bet to $30, BTN, SB, and BB fold.
+UTG makes a raise to $12, HJ folds, and you make a 3-bet to $30, BTN, SB, and BB fold.
 The action is back to UTG, who decides to make a 4-bet to $70.
 Since you are holding the second-best hand in poker, you decide to re-raise UTG’s 4-bet to $145, thus making a 5-bet.

 In this specific situation, you are 5-betting because you have a premium hand and want to put as much money in the pot before the flop as possible.